-Only certain accounts may be related for billing purposes, based on the law and MSSB's policies and procedures.
-Even where accounts are eligible to be related under these policies and procedures, they will only be related if this is specifically agreed between you and the Financial Advisor.
+Only certain accounts may be related for billing purposes, based on the law and our policies and procedures.
+Even where accounts are eligible to be related, they will only be related if this is specifically agreed between you and your Financial Advisor.